ChampionisCrazy/CUTROOM/README.md

 When updating to new versions, please uninstall the app first.
 Don't worry, it will be saved, but you can always download the video just in case.

+I have no life, so there will always be updates, so yeah, enjoy.